Our Services

 Cognitive and educational assessments evaluate an individual’s intellectual abilities and academic skills to identify strengths, weaknesses, and potential learning difficulties.
 Cognitive assessments measure problem-solving, memory, reasoning, and executive functioning, often using IQ tests and neuropsychological evaluations to diagnose conditions like ADHD or dyslexia.
 Educational assessments focus on academic performance in reading, writing, and math through standardized tests, curriculum-based evaluations, and diagnostic tools.
 Both assessments help personalize learning plans, support early intervention, and improve educational outcomes by tailoring instruction to individual needs.

-Victims of Crime Assessment (VOCAT)
+(Previously known as Victims of Crime Assistance Tribunal (VOCAT)

 The Victims of Crime Assessment is a structured process used to evaluate the physical, emotional, psychological, and financial impact of a crime on a victim.
 This assessment helps law enforcement, healthcare providers, and social service agencies understand the specific needs of the victim and provide appropriate support, such as medical care, counseling, legal assistance, and financial compensation.
 It also plays a crucial role in determining the severity of trauma, guiding intervention strategies, and ensuring that victims receive justice and protection.
 A comprehensive assessment often includes interviews, psychological evaluations, and risk assessments to tailor support services and promote the victim’s recovery and well-being.